lyeoni/pretraining-for-language-understanding/README.md

 ### Perplexity

-A language model captures the distribution over all sentences.
+A language model captures the distribution over all possible sentences.
 And, the best language model is one that the best predicts an unseen sentence.
 Perplexty is a very common measurement of how well a probability distribution predicts unseen sentences.

 **_Perplexity_** : _inverse probability of the given sentence, normalized by the number of words (by taking geometric mean)_